 You can also make your Frisure blouse with a single ruffle: keep only the small ruffle or the large one to vary the look of your blouse in the way that suits you best!

-The armholes and neckline are finished with a bias binding.
-The ruffles themselves are finished with a rolled hem, the different steps of which are detailed in the assembly instructions with clear diagrams.
+The armholes and neckline are finished with a sewn-on bias tape.
+The ruffles themselves are finished with a handkerchief hem, with the different steps detailed in the assembly instructions using clear diagrams.

-The bottom of the blouse features a slight shirt-style curve for a little touch of chic.
-The minimalism of the model highlights this single ruffled detail for a beautiful balance between line purity and ornamentation.
+The bottom of the blouse has a slight rounded shirt-style hem for a little touch of chic.
+The minimalism of the model highlights this single ruffled detail for a beautiful balance between clean lines and ornamentation.

 Practical information for sewing this model